changhaonan/OVSG/README.md

 ## Introduction
 Welcome to the official implementation of Open-Vocabulary 3D Scene Graphs (OVSG).

 OVSG is a formal framework designed for grounding various entities, including object instances, agents, and regions, using free-form text-based queries.
-Unlike traditional semantic-based object localization methods, OVSG enables context-aware entity localization, allowing queries like `"pick up a cup on a kitchen table``` or `"navigate to a sofa on which someone is sitting.``` In contrast to existing 3D scene graph research, OVSG supports open-vocabulary querying and free-form text input.
+Unlike traditional semantic-based object localization methods, OVSG enables context-aware entity localization, allowing queries like "pick up a cup on a kitchen table" or "navigate to a sofa on which someone is sitting."
+In contrast to existing 3D scene graph research, OVSG supports open-vocabulary querying and free-form text input.

 We have conducted comparative experiments using the ScanNet dataset and a self-collected dataset [DOVE-G](https://doi.org/10.6084/m9.figshare.24307072.v1), demonstrating that our approach outperforms previous semantic-based localization techniques significantly.
 Furthermore, we showcase the practical applications of OVSG in real-world robot navigation and manipulation experiments.